Research

 Wait For Free: A Consumption-Decelerating Promotion for Serialized Digital Media

-Keywords: serialized digital content, promotion optimization, Wait For Free, digital content monetization, consumption deceleration
+Keywords: serialized digital content, Wait For Free, promotional spillovers, digital content monetization, promotion optimization

 Comparing the Effectiveness of Retargeting and Acquisition Online Banner Ads: A Flexible Approach to Estimating Ad Stock